Holiday traditions allow us to build strong bonds with our family and connect us to our family history.

 Looking for a simple eco friendly craft idea?
-Check out our DIY Dog Gift Wrap – Step by step instructions on how to make your own DIY doggy gift wrap.
-Our gift wrap is both beautiful and can be recycled unlike some store bought gift wrap.
+Check out our DIY Dog Gift Wrap – We provide step by step instructions on how to make your own DIY doggy gift wrap.
+Our gift wrap is not only beautiful and but can be recycled unlike some store bought gift wrap.

 Before you know it the holidays will be here.
 For many of us that means Christmas parties and family gatherings are on the way.
 That is why we have gathered the perfect dog Christmas sweater picks for you.